Glossary of Terms

 Natural Solution

 Climate Insight defines a natural solution to be any infrastructure option that exclusively uses preserved, restored, or enhanced ecosystem features and materials (eg. water, native species of vegetation, sand and stone, etc.) to deliver beneficial community services and infrastructure outcomes.
-Encompasses all natural assets (Click here for a visual illustration of the infrastructure and solution types).
+Encompasses all green infrastructure/assets (Click here for a visual illustration of the infrastructure and solution types).

 Nature-Based Solution